Architecture (ARCH) 525

 Part 1: Human Factors in Lighting

-- Unit 1: Lighting Spaces An Overview
+- Unit 1: Lighting Spaces: An Overview

 - Unit 2: Light and Perception

-- Unit 3: Lighting Program Requirements
+- Unit 3: Lighting Program Requirements: Guides, Standards, and Research for Creative Lighting Solutions

 Part 2: Lighting Design and Application

-- Unit 4: Lighting Design
+- Unit 4: Lighting Design Principles and Process

-- Unit 5: Lighting Design Applications
+- Unit 5: Applied Lighting Design

 - Unit 6: Quantitative Analysis in Lighting Design